hmrc/single-customer-account-wrapper-data/README.md

        }
 }
 ```
-Where skinElement can be set as either pop or embedded in line with https://github.com/hmrc/digital-engagement-platform-chat and pattern is a regex expression matching desired URLs in the service
+Where skinElement can be set as either pop or embedded in line with https://github.com/hmrc/digital-engagement-platform-chat and pattern is a regex expression matching desired URLs in the service.

 Please ensure array indexing is kept in sequential order.
 Once the app-config-base file is updated and merged, the single-customer-account-wrapper-data service can be redeployed, bringing in the new banners.